9R2by/magic-wormhole-docker-compose/README.md

 docker run -p 4001:4001 -d transit-relay
 ```

+## Planned changes

+- Change nginx to traefik.
+- Check if its neccessary to update the docker images via apt-get while building.

 ## Warning

 ~~Currently the services are running as root, this is planned to be changed.~~